jessepav/lacygoill-wiki-backup/vim/qf.md

 For more info, see `exception.md /unblock`.

 So, what should we do in the general case?
-We could keep using `:noa`, but avoid `:silent`; however that would only fix the second issue; not the one with the lost syntax highlighting.
+We could keep  using `:noautocmd`, but avoid `:silent`; however  that would only fix the second issue; not the one with the lost syntax highlighting.

 I   think   the   best   solution  is   temporarily   set   `'eventignore'`   to `QuickFixCmdPost`, or maybe `QuickFixCmdPre,QuickFixCmdPost`.
 But that's a bit